ibelievechristine/ibelievechristine.github.io/index.md

 [Here's how to participate.](howto.html)

-Regardless of whether Dr. Blasey chooses to testify on Thursday, we want to make sure that voices of support come through for her, especially before the scheduled committee hearing.
+We want to make sure that voices of support come through for her, especially before the scheduled committee hearing on Thursday.